 In any case, you will need documents to show proof of citizenship and immigration status.
 (Original documents are typically required.)
 You can get a head start on filling out the forms you’ll need and knowing which documents to bring here.

 While it can be difficult to track all potential signs of misuse of your information, checking your credit reports regularly from each of the three major credit reporting agencies can help you catch some instances of fraud that can be committed in your name.
 Keep an eye out for unauthorized new accounts or collection items, and make sure all information on your reports is accurate and up to date.
-You can get your free annual credit reports mandated by federal law at AnnualCreditReport.com, and you can get your free credit report summary from Credit.com, which is updated monthly, to watch for changes.
+You can get your free annual credit reports mandated by federal law at AnnualCreditReport.com, and you can get your free credit report summary from Credit.com, which is updated every 14 days, to watch for changes.

 More on Identity Theft: